-(4) Views.

-(A) Site design techniques should be used to preserve, create, or emphasize scenic views from public areas.
+- (4) Views. - (A) Site design techniques should be used to preserve, create, or emphasize scenic views from public areas.

-The subject DSP provides landscapes and maintains existing vegetation along the perimeter of the subject site.
-Six-foot-high synthetic wood fences are installed within some proposed landscape strips, to enhance screening from public areas.
+The subject DSP provides landscaping and maintains existing vegetation along the perimeter of the subject site.
+Six-foot-high synthetic wood fences will be installed within some planned landscape strips to enhance screening from public areas.